ecj2/poyo/REFERENCE.md

 let bitmap = await Poyo.loadBitmap("example.png");
 ```

-Bitmaps default to `Poyo.MIN_NEAREST`, `Poyo.MAG_NEAREST`, and `Poyo.WRAP_CLAMP`.
+Bitmaps default to `Poyo.MIN_NEAREST`, `Poyo.MAG_NEAREST`, and `Poyo.WRAP_REPEAT`.
 The wrap constants only make a difference when used in bespoke shaders.

 ---